webpro/bump-file/README.md

 ### CLI

-You can install this globally (`npm install -g file-bump`), and use from CLI:
+You can install this globally (`npm install -g bump-file`), and use from CLI:

 ```
 bump file [increment] [preId]